 Soft armor covers the fingers, with harder armor over the knuckles.
-There is a subtle but present knife-edge pad as well, in case you need to slide out on the edges of your hand.
-The palm is nicely padded to absorb both handlebar vibrations as well as asphalt slides.
+There is a subtle-but-present knife-edge pad as well, in case you need to slide out on the edges of your hand.
+The palm is nicely padded to absorb both handlebar vibrations and asphalt slides.

 It is noted that these are specifically warm weather gloves, but if you have a jacket that has thumb hooks to pull down an insulating liner, these gloves will marry well with those jackets.
 An excellent set of gloves for the retro rider.

-There are impact foam knuckles, double stitched fingers and thumbs, impact padding on the heel and palm, and accordion stretch zones so that you can have a full range of motion despite the pre-curved fingers of the glove.
-They are also quite understated when looking at the range of women’s gloves available, as many are quite simply leather without and impact protection, or sport gloves with flashy logos and massive, protruding protection features.
+There are impact foam knuckles, double stitched fingers and thumbs, impact padding on the heel and palm, and accordion stretch zones so you can have a full range of motion despite the pre-curved fingers of the glove.
+They are also quite understated when compared to the range of women’s gloves available—as many of those are simply leather without any impact protection or sport gloves with flashy logos and massive, protruding protection features.

-Sport riders are the ones that prefer the most protection.
-Gauntlet style gloves, with full armoring on the knuckles, fingers, palm, edge of the hand are par for the course.
+Sport riders are the ones who tend to prefer the most protection.
+Gauntlet-style gloves, with full armoring on the knuckles, fingers, palms, and edges of the hand are par for the course.
 The common downside to the added levels of protection offered by sport gloves is that they can be quite expensive.

-Believe us, we, like many, have been impacted by the 2020 global pandemic, and it may seem a bit out of place to recommend a $360 glove.
+Believe us: we, like many others, have been impacted by the never-ending Covid pandemic, and it may seem a bit out of place to recommend a $400 glove.
 However, looking at the tech and features of the glove, we actually believe that this glove is severely underpriced.

-First of all, it is made of kangaroo leather, which is tough as all hell as well as pliable and durable.
-On the knuckles, actual titanium guards set into a massive TPU armor pad give excellent slide characteristics without being ground off as one slides, like carbon fiber will.
+First of all, it is made of kangaroo leather, which is tough as all hell, as well as being pliable and durable.
+On the knuckles, actual titanium guards set into a massive TPU armor pad give excellent slide characteristics without being ground off by a single slide, like carbon fiber will be.

-As well, multiple pads of super-fabric, which is a tight mesh with ceramic reinforcement for both impact and sliding, cover the wrist and fingers.
+Moreover, multiple pads of super-fabric, which is a tight mesh with ceramic reinforcement for both impact and sliding, cover the wrist and fingers.
 The thumb gets an additional layer of stingray leather over shock-absorbing gel for extra protection.
-Lastly, the back of the hand is reinforced with combat-grade kevlar weave, providing excellent tear resistance.
+Lastly, the back of the hand is reinforced with a combat-grade kevlar weave, providing excellent tear resistance.

 Basically, come off a bike at 160 MPH down the front straight of Laguna Seca and these gloves can handle it as well as proper $1,000 racing gloves.